-Sara Cwynar is currently having a solo show at Foxy Production in New York until May 14th 2017 and it was featured on Artforum.
+Sara Cwynar’s solo show at Foxy Production in New York was featured on Artforum.

 In Sara Cwynar’s pigment print Tracy (Grid 1) (all works 2017), the artist’s titular friend reclines in an outfit of pale, foamy pink against a studio backdrop of multicolored squares.
 The bright, syrupy composition seduces from a distance, but up close you can see its flaws: the rips in the backdrop fabric, the chips in Tracy’s nail polish, the web of wrinkles in her shirt, and the hollow, far-off look in her eyes, more dead than dreamlike.